AssessmentsIntroduction to the immune system

 Finally, there are the mast cells which are also non-phagocytic and they’re involved in asthma and allergic responses.

-Next up are the monocytes, macrophages, and dendritic cells, which are phagocytic cells - they gobble up pathogens, present antigens, and release cytokines - tiny molecules that help attract other immune cells to the area.
+Next up are the monocytes, macrophages, and dendritic cells which are also phagocytic cells - they gobble up pathogens, present antigens, and release cytokines - tiny molecules that help attract other immune cells to the area.

 Monocytes only circulate in the blood.
 Some monocytes migrate into tissues and differentiate into macrophages, which remain in tissues and aren’t found in the blood.